3 Great Tips to Start Learning Amazon Web Services

 3. Delays.
 FIFO queues support per queue delays but not per message delays.
 If your application sets a DelaySeconds = 10 on each message, that’s probably not going to work with a FIFO queue.
 You will need to remove any per message parameter and set a DelaySeconds =10 parameter on the entire queue.

 4. Processing time.
 You need to ensure that there is enough time to process and delete a message.
 Extend your message visibility timeout to the maximum time it takes to process and delete the message.
 If you don’t know how long it takes to process a message, specify the initial visibility timeout plus the period of time after which you can check whether the message is processed.
 If it’s taking a long time to process messages and your visibility timeout is already set to a high value, consider adding a receive request attempt ID to each ReceiveMessage action.
-This allows you to retry receive attempts in case of networking failures and prevents queues from pausing due to failed receive attempts.
+This allows you to retry receive attempts in case of network failures and prevents queues from pausing due to failed receive attempts.

 5. Inflight message limit.
 While Amazon SQS queues can include an unlimited number of messages, there is a 20,000 inflight message limit for inflight FIFO queues (The inflight message limit for standard SQS queues is 120,000.).
 Messages are inflight after they have been received from the queue by a consumer, but have not yet been deleted from the queue.